A-Prvz/Crio.do-demo-codes/README.md

-This repsoitory contains the demo codes required for the Second Level Assignment Evaluation.
+The repsoitory _**(Crio.do-demo-codes)**_ contains the demo codes required for the Second Level Assignment Evaluation.

+The assigment chosen was _**Multi-threading**_ in Java.

+This repository contains the following set of files along with the details mentioned:

 - **ThreadTester.java** - contains the java code to understand the basic creation of threads in java along with daemon condition.